Rickil/PING-IDE/README.md

 # MyIDE Project

 ## Overview
 MyIDE is an integrated development environment that provides a modern, feature-rich coding experience.
-It combines a Java backend with a JavaScript/HTML frontend to create a versatile IDE that supports multiple programming languages including Java, C++, and more.
+It combines a Java backend with a JavaScript/HTML frontend to create a versatile IDE that supports multiple programming languages including Java and C++.

 ## Project Structure
 The project consists of several key components: